jnozzi/cocoadev.com/markdown/MouseTrackingInAView.md

 *Notes

-*You have to specify the General/RunLoop mode to use.
-You probably want     General/NSEventTrackingRunLoopMode.
+*You have to specify the RunLoop mode to use.
+You probably want     NSEventTrackingRunLoopMode.
 *Send     -discardEventsMatchingMask:beforeEvent: afterward to make sure other events that happen during the drag are ignored.
-*Remember that there's a difference between, for example,     General/NSLeftMouseUp and     General/NSLeftMouseUpMask.
-If necessary, you can use     General/NSEventMaskFromType().
+*Remember that there's a difference between, for example,     NSLeftMouseUp and     NSLeftMouseUpMask.
+If necessary, you can use     NSEventMaskFromType().

 **Non-modal style**: you let the system tell you when a drag event occurs.

-- (void)mouseDown:(General/NSEvent *)anEvent
+- (void)mouseDown:(NSEvent *)anEvent
 {
-	General/self window] disableCursorRects];
+	self window] disableCursorRects];
 	// Handle the mouse down.
 }
 - (void)mouseDragged:([[NSEvent *)anEvent
 {
 	// Handle the mouse drag.
 If the mouse is not dragged, this method is not invoked.
 }
-- (void)mouseUp:(General/NSEvent *)anEvent
+- (void)mouseUp:(NSEvent *)anEvent
 {
 	// Handle the mouse up.
 	[[self window] enableCursorRects];